jatkinson1000/AoC-2023/README.md

 - Day 4 :sparkles: :sparkles:
   - Recursion.
     This could probably be done more efficiently with fewer repeated checks with a little thought.
+- Day 5 :sparkles: :sparkles:
+  - Calculations.
+    This one even has tests! :O Nice in comparison to yesterday.
+    Could probably have used bisection or quadratic formula if wanting to be clever.